Intermodal container: Mid 20th century innovations

 From 1949 onward, engineer Keith Tantlinger repeatedly contributed to the development of containers, as well as their handling and transportation equipment.
 In 1949, while at Brown Trailers Inc. of Spokane, Washington, he modified the design of their stressed skin aluminum 30-foot trailer, to fulfil an order of two-hundred 30 × 8 × 8.5 ft containers that could be stacked two high, for Alaska-based Ocean Van Lines.
 Steel castings on the top corners provided lifting and securing points.

 In 1955, trucking magnate Malcom McLean bought Pan-Atlantic Steamship Company, to form a container shipping enterprise, later known as Sea-Land.
 The first containers were supplied by Brown Trailers Inc, where McLean met Keith Tantlinger, and hired him as vice-president of engineering and research.
 Under the supervision of Tantlinger, a new 35 × 8 × 8.5 ft Sea-Land container was developed, the length determined by the maximum length of trailers then allowed on Pennsylvanian highways.
 Each container had a frame with eight corner castings that could withstand stacking loads.
 Tantlinger also designed automatic spreaders for handling the containers, as well as the twistlock mechanism that connects with the corner castings.

+The converted C-2 container ship Gateway City made its first voyage from Port Newark on 4 October 1957; its two onboard cranes allowed it to be unloaded and reloaded in about eight hours.